Rodney McLeod: 2012

 On April 30, 2012, the St. Louis Rams signed McLeod to a three-year, $1.44 million contract after he went undrafted during the 2012 NFL draft.

 Throughout training camp, McLeod competed for a roster spot as a backup safety against Matt Daniels and Quinton Pointer.
 He progressed quickly and earned an opportunity to show his athleticism after Daniels missed the majority of camp with an injury.
 McLeod's quick rise up the depth chart continued in the preseason after he led the Rams with 12 combined tackles and earned reps ahead of Darian Stewart at strong safety during practice.
 Head coach Jeff Fisher named McLeod the backup free safety behind Quintin Mikell to begin the regular season.

 He made his professional regular season debut in the Rams' season-opener at the Detroit Lions and recorded two solo tackles in their 27–23 loss.
 McLeod's first career tackle was on Lions' running back Stefan Logan after Logan returned a kick for 13-yards.
 On November 11, 2012, he tied his season-high of two solo tackles in the Rams' 24–24 tie at the San Francisco 49ers.
 During this game he caught his only offensive pass on a fake punt for 21 yards.
 He finished his rookie season in with 13 combined tackles (nine solo) in 16 games and zero starts.
 McLeod also led the Rams with 16 special teams tackles as a rookie.

 2013

 McLeod entered training camp competing for a job as a starting safety after Quintin Mikell was released and Craig Dahl departed in free agency.
 He competed against Darian Stewart, Matt Daniels, and Matt Giordano.
 Head coach Jeff Fisher named McLeod the starting strong safety after Darian Stewart missed the preseason and first three games due to a soft tissue injury.
+He was paired with starting free safety T. J. McDonald.